Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 And so they spend time, you know, with all of these people.

-It's like, right, so this is an organization, because these people are organized, and that's why you can sit down with them all and have a chat with them.
+It's like, right, so this is an organization because these people are organized and that's why you can sit down with them all and have a chat with them.

-So there is organization there, even if it's not as formal as say, you know, something that's registered as an institution.
+So there is organization there, even if it's not as formal as, say, you know, something that's registered as an institution.

-It's like it's a ta it's a tactic.
+It's like, it's a tactic.

-Well, it's literally like an Islamist terror cell.
+It's literally like an Islamist terror cell.

 That's literally how this is.

-And just on that book, you'll you'll walk around shops in like leafy North London, it'll be like it'll be like here's the here's the Antifa handbook, and you're like, are you guys gonna keep going once they become I don't want to get ahead of you, but officially a terrorist organization.
+And you're like, and you're like, are you guys going to keep going once they become, I don't want to get ahead of you, but officially a terrorist organization?

-Are you gonna keep selling that?
+Are you going to keep selling that?

-Uh that's why I'm interested.
+That's why I'm interested.

-Like, yeah, does Waterstones advocate terrorism?
+Like, does Waterstones advocate terrorism?

 This is what I want to find out.